Kinfolk Team

 Letitia is married to artist Sedrick Huckaby and is the mother of three children, Rising Sun, Halle Lujah, and Rhema Rain.

-Jessica Fuentes, Executive Director
+Jessica Fuentes, Board Treasurer

 A longtime Fort Worth resident, Jessica Fuentes is an artist, educator, community advocate, and author.
 She holds an MA in Art Education from the University of North Texas (2013) and a BA in Art & Performance from the University of Texas at Dallas (2004).
 Her series, “My Only Homeland,” was featured in Deep Red Press (2018).
 During the 2019-20 academic year, she was an Artist-in-Residence at Tarrant County College South Campus.
 In 2021, her work was included in the temporary public art exhibition, New Stories: New Futures curated by Dr. Lauren Cross.